Vakz/TDO013/project/README.md

 Required database functionality:
 --------------------------------
-Done
+DONE
--Register new user
+- Register new user
--Get user info (simply fetch all direct info, relevant or not).
+- Get user info (simply fetch all direct info, relevant or not).
 Filter what is relevant outside database handler.
--Update user token
+- Update user token
--Update user password
+- Update user password
--Find users based on partial username
+- Find users based on partial username
--Submit new message on friend page.
-Requires sender id, reciever id, message text and date -Get all messages related to a userId
+- Submit new message on friend page.
+Requires sender id, reciever id, message text and date
+- Get all messages related to a userId
--Get all friends related to a userId
+- Get all friends related to a userId
--Unfriend
+- Unfriend
--Delete message
+- Delete message

 Requried requesthandler functionality:
 --------------------------------------